Skip to content

 metadataRecord<string, unknown>Custom metadata

-indexOnCreatebooleantrueIndex source documents when the instance is created
+indexOnCreatebooleantrueIndex source documents on creation (only when source is provided)

 deletebooleantrueDelete instance on removal